Color Me In: Exploring Existentialism Existence of Women in the Unfathomable Universe

 "Spirit Keeper"

-10' x 4', Acrylic on paper, mounted on pegboard masonite
+10'x4', Acrylic on paper, mounted on pegboard masonite

 Biographical profile, Artist Statement: